Orange-OpenSource/a11y-guidelines/src/en/articles/group.md

 ### What is the `group` role used for?

 It allows you to group page elements that should be treated as a single entity.
-In other words, it groups elements that share the same purpose, function, or common goal.
+In other words, it groups elements that share the same purpose, function, or a common goal.

 This is a good way to convey the structural and relational information of a group to assistive technologies (AT) in a way other than through a purely visual indicator.